jadecobra/gym/python_tdd/docs/tdd_calculator.md

 #### <span style="color:green">**GREEN**</span>: Make it Pass

-- open `calculator.py` in your IDE and add this
+- open `calculator.py` in your Interactive Development Environment(IDE) and add this
     ```python
     add = None
     ```